-When completing questions 1-4 in Model declaration form A. you will need to declare all convictions that are not protected (i.e. eligible for filtering) as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended).
+When completing questions 1-4 in Model declaration form B, you will need to declare all unspent criminal convictions and cautions as outlined in the Rehabilitation of Offenders Act 1974.

-In April 2013, youth cautions and youth conditional cautions were introduced by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) to replace reprimands and final warnings.
-When completing this form, you will also need to declare all cautions and/or reprimands and final warnings which are not protected.

-This includes any cautions and/or reprimands and final warnings that may have been issued in another country, where an equivalent offence in England and Wales is not protected.
+In April 2013, the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) introduced conditional cautions and youth conditional cautions to replace reprimands and final warnings.
+When completing this form, you are required to declare any such information if it remains unspent.
+This also includes any unspent cautions that may have been issued in any other country, where it would be considered an equivalent offence in England and Wales.